-Format Description dbHost:dbPort:dbSID:username:password Old format, not recommended.
-Oracle Directory Integration and Provisioning passes this to the thin JDBC Driver. dbHost:dbPort:dbServiceName:username:password Newer format.
-Not Recommended for High Availability implementations, as the database host and port might change in such scenarios.
-DIP passes this to the thin JDBC Driver.
-DBSVC=DB_TNS_Connect_Sring Alias:username:password Used by JDBC thick OCI Driver.
-The local tnsnames . ora file must contain this alias on the node where DIP is running.
+Format Description DBSVC=DB_TNS_Connect_Sring Alias:username:password Used by JDBC thick OCI Driver.
+The local tnsnames . or a file must contain this alias on the node where DIP is running.
 DBURL=ldap://LDAP_host:LDAP port/ServiceName,cn=OracleContext Recommended format, as it takes care of High Availability requirements.
 DIP passes this to the thin JDBC Driver and the driver looks up the Database Registration entry in Oracle Internet Directory to get the actual Database connection information.